-If you’ve read up on the reported benefits of CBD, you might have noticed experts talking about the endocannabinoid system.
-Also known as the ECS, it plays a pivotal role in the way your body functions and – according to studies – the therapeutic effects CBD is believed to offer.
+If you’ve read up on the reported benefits of CBD, you might have come across the endocannabinoid system.
+Also known as the ECS, it plays a pivotal role in the way your body functions.

 But, what is the endocannabinoid system?
 And how does it actually work?
 Keep scrolling for your complete guide to this complex, cell-signalling phenomenon.

 Discovered in the early nineties, the human endocannabinoid system is responsible for intercellular communication in our bodies.
 Put simply, it sends soothing signals between cells, helping to maintain the balance between different biological functions – also known as homeostasis.

 While there’s still much to be researched and revealed about the influence of the ECS, scientists found that it’s closely associated with the body’s self regulating processes.
 For example, research suggests it can have an effect on the control of metabolism, appetite, pain response, motor coordination, stress – and so much more.
 The ECS is one of the most extensive biological systems of receptors in the body, meaning it handles many functions necessary for survival.

 Who Has an Endocannabinoid System?

 It’s not just humans who are born with the endocannabinoid system.
 In fact, it’s found in the brain and nervous system of all mammalian species, emphasising its importance in the body.
 The most primitive animal shown to have endocannabinoid receptors is the sea squirt; small tuber-like animals that live in the sea and are thought to have evolved over 600 million years ago.

 Now you know what the endocannabinoid system is, and who has one, it’s important to understand how it has such a big impact on various functions in the body.
 There are three key components that make up the system: cannabinoids, receptors and enzymes.
 Here’s how each of them ‘unlocks’ homeostasis…